-The power plant shall use HFO and diesel as the primary fuel during normal operations.
-The HFO and diesel shall be delivered by fuel lorry either from Caminawit Port or by land from Abra de Ilog port directly to the power plant's fuel storage area.
-At a rated capacity and at anticipated average utilization rate, HFO and diesel requirements are estimated at 0.26 l/hour and 0.52 l/hour respectively.
+The existing power plant shall still use blended diesel and HFO as the primary fuel during normal operations while the additional generator sets shall strictly use Light Fuel Oil (LFO) during its operation.
+The HFO and diesel shall be delivered by fuel lorry either from Caminawit Port or by land from Abra de llog port directly to the power plant's fuel storage area.
+At a rated capacity and at anticipated average utilization rate, HFO and diesel requirements are estimated at 0.26 l/hour.
 Delivery of fuel is done every other day utilizing 7 fuel lorries enough for the power plant to continuously operate for 2 days.